cerndb/NotebooksExamples/AITools/README.md

 * [LangChain LLMs](LangChain_LLMs.ipynb)

 ## Semantic search with Vector Databases and LLM
 Semantic search allows to query a set of documents.
-This examples shows how to create vector embeddings, store them in a vector database, and perform semantic queries enhanced with LLM.
+This example notebook shows how to create vector embeddings, store them in a vector database, and perform semantic queries enhanced with LLM.
 * [Semantic search with Vector Databases and LLM](LangChain_OpenSearch_semantic_search_with_Vector_DB.ipynb)